-2. Press and hold OSD key on the remote keypad for 2-3 seconds, then press the Menu key on the remote keypad.
+2. Press and hold the OSD key on the remote keypad for 2-3 seconds, then press the menu key.

 6.6 Ethernet

 6.6.1 Trouble Establishing Communication with Projector

 - 1. Ensure any address changes have been saved, and reboot to implement.
 If you still have trouble establishing communications with a projector added to an existing Ethernet network, the projector's IP address is likely in conflict with another address already in use.
 Contact your network administrator. - 2.
 Ensure Ethernet settings are valid for the site.
 All devices should have the same subnet mask yet unique IP addresses.